19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 There have always been shops on the bridge, however, originally, they were occupied by butchers, tanners, and blacksmiths.
 This changed in the 16th century when the Medici family built the Vasari Corridor over the bridge and found the meat smell disturbing.
 Since then, the colorful bridge is lined with gold- and jewelry shops.

-TIP: In addition to walking over this bridge, it’s just as interesting to simply see it from the sides.
+TIP: In addition to walking over this bridge, it’s just as interesting to see it from the sides.
 That way, you can better appreciate its unique structure.
 The Ponte Vecchio is especially impressive from a distance.
-For the best views and photos, head to Ponte Santa Trinita, but don’t forget to see the bridge from the west side too – it’s from here that you can also see the Vasari Corridor (more about it further below).
+For the best views and photos, head to Ponte Santa Trinita, but don’t forget to see the bridge from the west side too – it’s from here that you get the best view of the Vasari Corridor.

 Galleria dell’Accademia (Accademia Gallery) is another must-see in Florence, attracting huge crowds.
 The Gallery of Fine Arts was founded here in 1563, making it Europe’s very first art academy.